Asteski/WinMac-Menu/README.md

 - Single-instance per INI path
 - Second invocation toggle: launching the executable again (e.g., via a Windows key binding in an external tool) sends a toggle message.
 If the menu is open it closes; if closed it opens at the configured position.
 This enables assigning the EXE both to open and to dismiss via the same key.

+## Security & Privacy
+- No telemetry.
+The app makes no network connections and collects no data.
+- Registry usage: optional HKCU\Software\Microsoft\Windows\CurrentVersion\Run entry when you enable “Start on login” from the tray.
+It’s off by default and only changed when you toggle it.
+There is no service or scheduled task.
+- Keyboard/mouse hooks: installed only while the popup menu is visible to allow outside‑click/escape dismissal; they are immediately removed when the menu closes.
+- Recent cleanup: choosing “Clear Recent Items list” deletes shortcut (.lnk) files from your user Recent folder.
+It doesn’t touch actual documents or programs.
+There’s no confirmation.
+- Filesystem: reads your config.ini and enumerates folders you explicitly reference in the menu.

 ## Troubleshooting
 - Empty folder submenu: check path, permissions, filters (ShowHidden / ShowDotfiles)
 - No icons: ensure ShowIcons=true (or LegacyIcons=true for backward compatibility) and paths are correct